Public-Health-Scotland/R-Resources/posit_workbench_and_kubernetes.md

 ### Pods, Nodes and Clusters, oh my!

 **Pods** are groups of one or more containers and have shared storage and network resources.
-Pods in the Posit Workbench deploymment have only one container, and therefore correspond to one Posit Workbench session.
+Pods in the Posit Workbench deployment have only one container, and therefore correspond to one Posit Workbench session.

 **Nodes** are virtual machines that pods run on.
-One node can run multiple pods, and generally several nodes are brought together in a **cluster**.
+One node can run multiple pods, and generally several nodes are brought together in...

+**Clusters**, a pool of nodes that run containerised applications.
 This is true of the Posit Workbench deployment.

 ### Autoscaling